sketchplugins/plugin-directory/README.md

 - [QRCode for Sketch Local Sharing](https://github.com/dex1t/qrcode-for-sketch-local-sharing), by Takaya Deguchi: This plugin show QR Code for Local Sharing URL (Sketch 3.4 Featrue).
 Read this QR code when checking your design on smartphone.
 - [TitleCase](https://github.com/jessebilsten/sketch-titlecase), by Jesse Bilsten: A Sketch plugin that changes your text to TitleCase
 - [Color Picker Plus](https://github.com/heysketch/sketch-color-picker-plus), by HeySketch!: Set borders color using standard Sketch color picker
-- [Select By Name](https://github.com/sebj/select-by-name), by Seb Jachec: Selects all layers of the same name in Sketch.
-- [Cover Artboard](https://github.com/sebj/cover-artboard), by Seb Jachec: Resizes the selected layer to cover its containing artboard in Sketch.
-- [Setup Iconset Artboards](https://github.com/sebj/setup-iconset-artboards), by Seb Jachec: Creates artboards and export options necessary to export a .iconset in Sketch.
-- [Charts](https://github.com/nolastan/charts.sketchplugin), by Stanford Rosenthal: Quickly insert charts into Sketch.